-The Datgel Processor Affinity Manager manages multiple instances of Windows programs to run on individual cores of a dual-core or quad-core processor in a Windows Terminal Server or desktop environment.
+The Datgel Processor Affinity Manager manages multiple instances of Windows programs, such as gINT, to run on different individual cores of a multi-core processor in a Windows Terminal Services or desktop environment.

 The following screenshot shows 8 instances of a Windows program running on a PC with an 8-core processor, without the Processor Affinity Manager.
 All 8 instances of the Windows program are running on the first core only, and is not using the PC's maximum potential.